Habib-eng/legallenz/README.md

 <h2 id="user-interface">🖼️ User Interface</h2>

-**DocuThinker** features a clean and intuitive user interface designed to provide a seamless experience for users.
+**LegalLens** features a clean and intuitive user interface designed to provide a seamless experience for users.
 The app supports both light and dark themes, responsive design, and easy navigation.
 Here are some screenshots of the app:

 ### **Landing Page**